TBD54566975/experimental-remittance-bot/README.md

 `pip install streamlit`

 3. Run `streamlit run streamlit.py` to run the app.
-The first time you access it it may take a while as it downloads the appropriate model.
-You can set OLLAMA_HOST to point to `hostname:port` for the ollama server.
+The first time you access it it will take a long while as it downloads the appropriate model.

+(optional) You can set OLLAMA_HOST to point to `hostname:port` for the ollama server.